mauroservienti/milestone.github.io/_posts/on-non-verbal-communication.md

 All of a sudden, the COVID-19 pandemic catapulted millions of workers to work from home.
 They became remote workers, but in many, if not most, cases moved from colocated work environments to remote work environments without changing a single bit about the way they were working.
 They were effectively working remotely and not embracing remote working.
 They were, and still are, having day-long meetings but now using video calls.
 They are still supervised by managers looking for ways to monitor their subordinates but now using keyloggers and tools to check if they are in front of their computers (true story from the trenches).

+At the same time, people are more easily distracted because they have the entire internet at their fingertips.
+We've learned to recognize that faraway gaze in people's eyes that shows they are looking at something else instead of the meeting at hand.

-Remote working requires a mind shift in everything we do and involves tweaking non-verbal communication as part of the shift.
+In essence, remote working requires a mind shift in everything we do and involves tweaking non-verbal communication as part of the shift.

 ## Make it explicit